lofar-astron/PyBDSF/doc/source/process_image.rst

 * The rms maps for the remaining channels are determined.

-* Neighboring channels are averages to attempt to obtain the target SNR per channel for a given source, set by the ``specind_snr`` parameter.
+* Neighboring channels are averaged to attempt to obtain the target SNR per channel for a given source, set by the ``specind_snr`` parameter.

     .. note::